-When PWREN is pulled low, the Buck2 can be configured to regulate to the VSET0 voltage, VSET1 voltage, or turn off.
+When PWREN is pulled low, the Buck2 can be configured to stay on, turn off, or regulate to a different voltage set by I2C register VSET1.
 Buck1/3 and the LDOs can be configured to either stay on or turn off.
 This feature provides the system with a single digital input to reconfigure the outputs for a system level low power mode.